Pop-Ace/alx-system_engineering-devops/0x00-shell_basics/README.md

-‘This command will bring you to the home : cd ~’
+This command will bring you to the home : cd ~’

 This command will list files in long format: ls -l